BetyDobre/University-code/README.md

 Naive Bayes, Complement Naive Bayes, Support Vector Machine.
 After hyperparameter optimization with grid search methods I applied a voting function between them.

 ## OnlineReservationApp
-Java application for sit reservation at different shows such as: theater plays, opera or stand-ups shows.
+Java application for seat reservation at different shows such as: theater plays, opera or stand-ups shows.
 I implemented other functionalities for finding shows by hour, date, name, make/delete an account, client login, add/update/delete shows with posibility to store the data in a database or in CSV files.
 A GUI for users is available as well.